-3. During the pre-construction stage, project permitting on the federal, state and local levels is completed, involving substantial reviews and assessments of environmental impacts and compliance with applicable environmental legislation.
-Table 8 summarizes applicable state actions relevant to offshore wind energy construction.
-The review process of an offshore wind energy project located in state waters is led by the U.S. Army Corps of Engineers, as opposed to projects located in federal waters, whose review process is led by the U.S. Department of the Interior Minerals Management Service (see Chapter 10 Existing Statutes, Regulations, and Policies for a description of federal versus state waters).
+- 3. During the pre-construction stage, project permitting on the federal, state and local levels is completed, involving substantial reviews and assessments of environmental impacts and compliance with applicable environmental legislation.
+The review process of an offshore wind energy project located in state waters is led by the U.S. Army Corps of Engineers, as opposed to projects located in federal waters, whose review process is led by BOEMRE (see Chapter 10, Existing Statutes, Regulations, and Policies for a description of federal versus state waters).
 The National Environmental Policy Act (NEPA)19 mandates that an environmental analysis be prepared prior to the issuance of federal action (e.g. permits or approvals) for offshore wind farms.
 Based on the project, the environmental review may consist of an Environmental Assessment or a more extensive review in the form of an Environmental Impact Statement.
 The review process includes: an analysis of alternatives, an assessment of all environmental, social, and existing use impacts (i.e. ecological, navigational, economic, community-related, etc.), a review for regulatory consistency with other applicable federal laws and the implementation of mitigation measures.
 Concurrent with the preparation of the final Environmental Impact Statement or other NEPA documentation, a consistency review (under the Coastal Zone Management Act) and subsequent Consistency Determination (CD) is completed relative to each affected State's federally approved coastal zone management program.
-Each CD includes a review of each State plan, analyzes the potential impacts of the proposed lease sale in relation to program requirements, and makes an assessment of consistency with the enforceable policies of each State's plan (Minerals Management Service 2009b).
-Moreover, the installation of a submarine cable through state waters and through and state upland areas at which point all applicable state permits and approvals would be required.
-See Chapter 10 Existing Statutes, Regulations, and Policies for more information on state and federal reviews and regulations relevant to offshore wind energy development.
+Each CD includes a review of each State plan, analyzes the potential impacts of the proposed lease sale in relation to program requirements, and makes an assessment of consistency with the enforceable policies of each State's plan (MMS 2009b).
+It should be noted that even if a project is sited in federal waters, the installation of a transmission cable within state waters or upland areas will trigger all applicable state permitting requirements.20 See Chapter 10, Existing Statutes, Regulations, and Policies for more information on state and federal reviews and regulations relevant to offshore wind energy development. - Ŧ